Introduction

 This is what your file folder structure should look like:

-You can now deploy your application by running: cerebrium deploy
+Now you can now deploy your application by running: cerebrium deploy

 Once your ComfyUI application has been deployed successfully, you should be able to make a request to the endpoint using the following JSON payload:

-curl --location 'https://api.cortex.cerebrium.ai/v4/p-xxxx/1-comfyui/predict' \
+curl --location 'https://api.cortex.cerebrium.ai/v4/p-xxxx/1-comfyui/run' \

 --header 'Content-Type: application/json' \